- What’s New in Patch 7.3.2?

 - Continue building and spending Holy Power until the Judgment debuff falls off.

-You should use Crusade as often as possible, with 5 Holy Power in reserve, right after casting Judgment.
+You should use Crusade as often as possible, with 3 to 5 Holy Power in reserve, right after casting Judgment.
 You should try to use Crusade at the same time that your raid uses Heroism or Bloodlust, but don’t delay using it so long that you lose out on a cooldown throughout the fight.

 You should use Wake of Ashes on cooldown, when you have less than 2 Holy Power in reserve.
 You should never need to delay Wake of Ashes by more than a second or two.